CacherApp/cacher-run-server/README.md

 **`filepath (String)`**

 Passed to the `run:` callback.
 The full path for the file to be run (in the `~/.cacher/run` folder).
-If `timestamp` is `true`, this path includes an appended timestamp.

 ---

 **`args (Object)`**

-Additional arguments sent to the `run` callback function.
+Additional arguments sent to the `run:` callback function.

 Properties:

 - `runDir` - The fully-resolved path to `~/.cacher/run`.
-- `baseFilename` - The filename without the file extension.
-This is sometimes necessary to execute the binary.
+- `baseFilename` - The filename without file extension.
+This is sometimes necessary to execute the compiled binary.
 (i.e. `java "${args.baseFilename}"`)

 ### Testing your changes